Skip to content

 Windows: Use Python 3.10 or 3.11 for GPU training

 Python 3.12/3.13 on Windows lacks GPU support for ML training due to TensorFlow's deprecation of native Windows GPU builds.
-For GPU-accelerated training on Windows, use Python 3.10/3.11 or WSL2 with Ubuntu.
+For GPU-accelerated training on Windows, use Python 3.10/3.11 — or install under WSL2 with Ubuntu (see the Windows (WSL) tab above), which has full GPU support on any Python version.

 Choosing Your Python Version#